Striss/mycelium/README.md

 sudo systemctl status mycelium-votes
 ```

-The service file points directly at `.venv/bin/python` and runs as the `jgray` user.
+The service file points directly at `.venv/bin/python` and runs as the user.

 ### 6. Set up cron for nightly generation